bartbink/sample/LPID_Intake.md

-# Introduction

-This is a template to collect information of every use case.
-The example used is the famous “Hello World”.
-For that I have to make a disclaimer:

-It is an illustrative instance-level example of a class-level model that defines entities, attributes, and relations.
-The Hello World example is a simplified illustration used to explain class-attribute-relation modeling concepts.
-“Hello” and “World” represent example entities or classes, not literal data instances.

-If you are so inclined, you can refactor it to an instance of the conceptual model.
-For instance:

-    Classes:  Greeting and Audience.
-    Relation:  Greeting greets Audience.
-    Instances:  Hello (instance of Greeting).
-    World (instance of Audience).
-    Statement:  Hello greets World.

-# Use Case Overview of Hello World
+# Use Case Overview of LPID

-Purpose: Capture the story and high-level purpose of the use case “Hello World”.
+Purpose: Capture the story and high-level purpose of the use case “LPID” & "PID".

 ## Storyline

 What is the scenario being solved?
-A fictional organization, Hello Authority, issues a simple attestation to a holder’s digital wallet.

-This attestation confirms that Hello (the issuer entity) has a valid and verifiable connection with World (the subject entity).

-The attestation’s only statement is:

-“Hello greets World.”
+ + to define and create a PID and LPID
+ + initialising a (buisiness) wallet

 ## Business Context / Motivation

 Why is this attestation needed?

-The  _Hello World_  use case serves as a minimal, example to demonstrate how an attestation can represent structured information - including entities, attributes, relations, and lifecycle behaviors - within the EU wallet ecosystem (and beyond).

-It helps modelers, developers, and policy stakeholders understand how semantics, trust, and lifecycle interact when designing and exchanging digital attestations.
+PID and LPID To be able to bind a person or buisiness to the wallet an do economic oprations.

+We need to provide an ID for EVERY organisation or business or even economic operator, not only legal persons.
+We suggest to rename LPID to organisation ID, business ID or Economic Operator ID.
+This will also make it possible to incorporate, Shipping company, persons partnership, commercial partnership, Limited partnership and sole traders.

 ## Stakeholders

+authority or government
 issuer,
 holder,
 verifier,